vxcnnn/versenuker/README.md

-# "verse-raider.exe" is outdated, I recommend just running the python file by itself! (its in the pythonsource folder)
+# "verse-raider.exe" is outdated
+I recommend just running the python file by itself! (its in the pythonsource folder)